wavemotion-dave/A7800DS/README.md

  that utilize it.
 This allows all of the DS buttons to map into the game - exactly as labeled (D-Pad plus ABXY, Left Shoulder, Right Shoulder and Start, Select).

- High Score Saving works if you have highscore.rom (exact name and case) in your roms directory where you load your games... also, you MUST press the HSC button if you want to snap the Saved Scores out to the flash card.
-It's not something I want to do as the game runs... so you must do it... the high scores will also auto-save if you quit the emulator or select a new game.
+ High Score Saving works if you have highscore.rom (exact name) in your roms directory where you load your games...
+The .hsc backing file will be written automatically as the game runs.
+Only games programmed to use the highscore cart will save scores.

 Configuration :
 ----------